Arantxa Rus: 2016

-2017: First WTA doubles title and WTA 125 singles final
+2017: First WTA 250 doubles title and WTA 125 singles final

 For the first time since 2014, Rus played the qualifying rounds of a major, at the Australian Open, losing in the first round to Romanian Ana Bogdan in three sets.
-In March, she reached the quarterfinals of a $60k hardcourt tournament in Zhuhai, China.
+In March, she reached the quarterfinals of the $60k hardcourt event in Zhuhai, China.

-She played doubles for the Netherlands in Fed Cup, pairing Cindy Burger.
+She started for the Netherlands in Fed Cup, pairing with Cindy Burger.
 Both times they played, it was a dead rubber.
-Netherlands lost their first round in the World Group to Belarus, but beat Slovakia in the playoffs, staying in the World Group for 2018.
+The Netherlands lost their first round in the World Group to Belarus, but beat Slovakia in the playoffs, for staying in the World Group in 2018.

 Rus went on a three-match losing streak, which included a qualifying round at the Morocco Open.
-She broke this streak at the singles qualifying for the French Open, where she won her first two matches against Viktoriya Tomova and Antonia Lottner.
-She lost the last qualifying match against compatriot Quirine Lemoine in three sets, despite having a match point.
+She broke this streak at the singles qualifying at the French Open, where she won her first two matches against Viktoriya Tomova and Antonia Lottner.
+She lost the last qualification match against compatriot Quirine Lemoine in three sets, despite having a match point.

-Rus received a wildcard for the Rosmalen Championships, a WTA tournament hosted in her homeland.
-This was her first grass-court tournament since 2014.
-In the first round, she upset 36-ranked Timea Babos in a three setter.
-She won her second-round match against Andrea Hlaváčková, in straight sets.
-In the quarterfinals, she lost to eventual runner-up Natalia Vikhlyantseva, in straight sets.
-This performance marked Rus's first wins at WTA-level since the 2013 Gastein Ladies where she also reached the quarterfinals.
-This also marked the first time Rus won a main-draw grass-court match since the 2012 Wimbledon Championships.
-As a result, she moved up 25 spots in the WTA rankings from world No. 183 to No. 158, her highest ranking in almost three years.
+Rus received a wildcard for the Rosmalen Open, her WTA Tour home tournament.
+It was her first grass-court tournament since 2014.
+In round one, she upset 36th-ranked Tímea Babos in a three-setter, and won her second-round match against Andrea Hlaváčková, in straight sets.
+In the quarterfinals, she lost to eventual runner-up, Natalia Vikhlyantseva, in straight sets.
+This performance marked Rus's first wins at tour-level since the 2013 Gastein Ladies where she also had reached the quarterfinals.
+This also marked the first time Rus winning a main-draw grass-court match since the 2012 Wimbledon Championships.
+As a result, she moved up 25 spots in the WTA rankings from 183 to No. 158, her highest rank in almost three years.

-She won her first WTA title in the Swedish Open at Båstad, partnering Quirine Lemoine.
-In the on-court television interview after the win Lemoine explained that it was even more special because the two had been friends since they were ten years old.
+She won her first WTA Tour title in the Swedish Open at Båstad, partnering with Quirine Lemoine.
+In the on-court television interview after the win, Lemoine explained that it was even more special because the two had been friends since they were ten years old.